microsoft/MixedRealityToolkit-Unity/Documentation/SceneSystem/SceneSystemLoadProgress.md

 ---
 ## Monitoring With Actions

 The Scene System provides several actions to let you know when scenes are being loaded or unloaded.
+Each action relays the name of the affected scene.

-If a load or unload operation involves multiple scenes, the relevant actions will be invoked once per scene name.

-These actions are not invoked as individual scenes are loaded or unloaded - rather they are invoked when the load or unload operation is *fully completed.* For this reason it's recommended that you use *OnWillUnload* actions to detect content that *will* be destroyed, as opposed to using *OnUnloaded* actions to detect destroyed content after the fact.
+If a load or unload operation involves multiple scenes, the relevant actions will be invoked once per affected scene.
+They are also invoked all at once when the load or unload operation is *fully completed.* For this reason it's recommended that you use *OnWillUnload* actions to detect content that *will* be destroyed, as opposed to using *OnUnloaded* actions to detect destroyed content after the fact.

 On the flip side, because *OnLoaded* actions are only invoked when all scenes are activated and fully loaded, using *OnLoaded* actions to detect and use new content is guaranteed to be safe.